Tomasz-Zdeb/Angular-Sandbox/README.md

 First two approaches does not provide **IDE's** support for syntax highlighting.

+### Good component

+Should utilize:

+* Strong typing
+* Interfaces - for custom types
+* Encapsulation of it's own specific styles
+* Usage of pipes for propper data display
+* Nesting of other component if necessary in order to reuse existing code

 ## Importing

 In order to use an external **class** or **method** in a file, there need to be some reference provided for compiler to instruct him where to look for that **class** or **method**.
 To do so `import` statement is used.
 It's a **TypeScript** feature simillar to **import** or **using** statements used in different languages.